r-gould/r-gould.github.io/_posts/2025-06-20-constructing-qfts.markdown

     $$i(\square + m^2) D_F(x-y) = \delta(x-y)$$

-**Feynman rules.** The correlator *Feynman rules* are a distilled set of rules for computing the correlator term-by-term \textit{perturbatively} (via Taylor expansion), as described above.
+**Feynman rules.** The correlator *Feynman rules* are a distilled set of rules for computing the correlator term-by-term *perturbatively* (via Taylor expansion), as described above.
 * There are also a separate set of Feynman rules for computing scattering amplitudes directly.

 Todo: Give explicit conversion between Feynman diagrams and relevant integrals.